maxdesalle/ft_transcendence/README.md

+## TODO's before push
+- no more need to serve "client" dir (backend)
+- remove mock auth module

 ## Bugs... ?
 A major massive multi package upgrade was performed (26 july).
 And, of course, plenty of bugs had to be fixed.
 If you find a bug, that might be the reason... (and, of course, report it!)

 ## How to make stuff happen

-First you need a .env file at the repo's root, like this: (cannot put secret stuff in a public repo, sorry)
+First you need a .env file inside **backend** directory, like this: (cannot put secret stuff in a public repo, sorry)
 ```
     # auth
     FORTYTWO_CLIENT_ID=<you gotta provide the right one>